Some Ideas on Recorded Sound

 can effect your ear drums just the way voices, cellos, and violins do to

 begin with.
-When you digitize a record, you are using a physical
+When you digitize sound you are using a physical media, a record, tape,

-storage media, a record or tape or CD, to generate analog electronic signals
+CD or microphone to generate analog electronic signals

 that run through a digital

-conversion program or codec, and stores it in digital format so it can be later converted
+conversion or codec, which converts it and stores it in digital format so it can be later converted

-back to analog electronic waves that then effect magnets that move diaphragms
+back to analog electronic waves which then effect magnets that move diaphragms

-that move air and recreate the same music for the ear it started out with.
-Music can
+that move air that move eardrums and recreate the same music that it started out with.

 therefore be listened to